puppetlabs/puppet-docs/source/puppet/4.10/upgrade_minor.md

 > **Note**: If you pinned or held your Puppet packages to a specific version, remove the pins or holds before continuing.
 On systems that use `apt`, remove any special `.pref` files from `/etc/apt/preferences.d/` that pin Puppet packages, and use the `apt-mark unhold` command on each held package.
 For `yum` packages locked with the versionlock plugin, edit `/etc/yum/pluginconf.d/versionlock.list` and remove the Puppet lock.

-### Upgrade Puppet on agents
+### Upgrading Puppet on agents

-You should regularly upgrade Puppet on agents, and in most cases you shouldn't need to do anything to prepare for such upgrades.
+Regularly upgrading Puppet on agents helps ease the process when major updates are released, and in most cases you don't need to do anything to prepare for them.

 Read the [release notes](./release_notes.html) before upgrading to learn about changes that affect specific systems or workflows.